flatcar-archive/flatcar-docs/docs/installing/bare-metal/installing-to-disk.md

-mount, lsblk  (often found in the util-linux packaage) wget grep cp, dd, mkfifo, mkdir, rm, tee (found in coreutils or gnu core utils package) udevadm (found in systemd-udev package, or for Alpine images in eudev) gpg, gpg2 (found in gnupg2) gawk (often found in GNU gawk package)
+mount, lsblk  (often found in the util-linux packaage) wget grep cp, dd, mkfifo, mkdir, rm, tee (often found in the GNU coreutils package or as part of busybox) udevadm (found in systemd-udev package, or for Alpine images in eudev) gpg, gpg2 (found in gnupg2) gawk (often found in GNU gawk package)